 Dr. Babasaheb Ambedkar Open University.

-National Education Policy 2020 has created newer horizons for Language, Arts and Culture and increased the importance of Open and Distance Learning system in Higher Education of the nation.
+National Education Policy 2020 has created newer horizons for Language, Arts and Culture and increased the importance of the Open and Distance Learning system in the Higher Education of the nation.

 Each state’s Open University’s Cultural Centre shall be a one-spot destination in terms of Cultural Studies, Translation Studies, Promotion of Arts, Languages and Culture in all the possible forms and means.
 It can run a Skill Lab for teaching art, culture, language, handicraft, and local skills.
 Learners will be encouraged to study and conduct researches on culture, lifestyle, food habits, festivals, habitat, history, great personalities of the State.

 National Education Policy 2020 is a new awakening with new horizons for ‘Bharatiya’ Language, Arts and Culture as well as Open and Distance Learning.
 With these, we can collectively enhance the nation’s Gross Enrolment Ratio and achieve larger targets of Sustainable Development Goals.
 I believe, now no individual will go to the graveyard with the music still in them; instead, the music will be realized and a harmonious symphony will strike a chord across the globe.